 - Belly Breathing: Reduces stress and helps you cope and relax.
 Deep breathing promotes core stability and helps prevent injury.

-- Breath Retention: You breathe in, hold, and exhale it intentionally for a time.
+- Breath Retention: Breathe in, hold, and exhale it intentionally for a time.
 It improves lung capacity, oxygenates the blood, and boosts attention and focus.

 - Lion's Breath: Lion's breath is connected to the fifth Chakra energy, which is responsible for self-expression, communication, and creativity.
 As a result, it promotes calm and empowerment by releasing tension in the face and neck.

-- Sitali: A technique for regulating the body's temperature and reducing blood pressure.
+- Sitali & Sitkari (Cooling) Breath: A technique for regulating the body's temperature and may assist in reducing blood pressure, anger and anxiety.

 What's the Best Time for Breathwork?